topherCantrell/computerarcheology/content/TRS80/Pyramid/Code.md

 5697: E6 03           AND     $03                 ; 0, 1, 2, or 3
 5699: 47              LD      B,A                 ; To B
 569A: 21 CC 49        LD      HL,$49CC            ; {+code.room_1} start of room scripts
+CNALL: ; This is the label from the actual 8080 source code (see Code1)
 569D: 7E              LD      A,(HL)              ; Get the verb number
-CNALL: ; This is label from the actual 8080 source code (see Code1)
 569E: 23              INC     HL                  ; Next byte
 569F: A7              AND     A                   ; End of script for this room?
-56A0: CA 9D 56        JP      Z,$569D             ; {} Yes ... ignore the terminator and move to next room
+56A0: CA 9D 56        JP      Z,$569D             ; {code.CNALL} Yes ... ignore the terminator and move to next room
 56A3: FE FF           CP      $FF                 ; FF means the end of all room scripts
 56A5: CA C2 56        JP      Z,$56C2             ; {} We are done, print message and out
 56A8: FE 05           CP      $05                 ; Is this verb in the script a compass direction?